eduarecnam/spam-detection/README.md

 - Decision Tree
 - Random Forest

+*Due to its good documentation and extended use, the scikit-learn library implementation, it's been chosen one for carrying out all of the models creation.*

 This techniques have been tested against the datasets you can see next:
 - **Enron spam dataset (enron on the repository):** This dataset was used on the paper titled *Spam Filtering with Naive Bayes - Which Naive Bayes?* proceeded from the third conference about email and anti-spam in 2006.
 There are two versions of this dataset.
 A pre-processed version (the one used on this project) and a raw version.
 On the pre-processed version there aren't duplicate messages, plus, a random sub-sample has been done, in order to get the ratios of spam emails and legit emails.
 This dataset can be downloaded from: http://www2.aueb.gr/users/ion/data/enron-spam/